Colleges by Location

 Academically, UMKC is divided into 11 schools and colleges, including the College of Arts and Sciences, the School of Computing and Engineering, the School of Pharmacy, and the School of Law.
 The university offers more than 125 academic programs, including undergraduate, graduate, and professional degrees.
 UMKC is recognized for its strong programs in the health sciences, performing arts, business, and law, among others.
 The campus also provides a vibrant student life with numerous student organizations, athletics teams, and cultural activities, ensuring a well-rounded university experience for its students.

 University of Missouri-Kansas City is a public university located in Kansas City, MO and set in an urban environment.
-Its campus spans 150 acres.
-This educational institution operates on a semester-based calendar.
-It has an acceptance rate of 69%.
-The freshman retention rate at University of Missouri-Kansas City is 77.13% and the six-year graduation rate is 55%.
+This academic institution uses a semester-based calendar.
+It has an acceptance rate of 74%.
+The freshman retention rate at University of Missouri-Kansas City is 77.4% and the six-year graduation rate is 55%.

-For freshmen, the application deadline for this school is June 15.
-The transfer application deadline is June 15.
+For freshmen, the application deadline for this school is August 15.
+For transfer students, the application deadline is June 15.

 Quick Facts